DataFire/OneDB/web/docs/markdown/Data_Models.md

 * `delete` - delete the data

 ## JSON Schema Support
 OneDB uses a subset of JSON Schema 7.
-We also enforce a few key contstrains:
+We also enforce a few key constraints:
 * Top-level schemas must be of type `object`
 * Top-level schemas must have `additionalProperties` set to `false` (or unspecified)
 * Property names must be alphanumeric (including underscores)